lovetruongan/My-Notes/docs/AWS/IAM.md

 # Identity & Access Management (IAM)
-/

 * The Global Service in IAM allows IAM entities like roles to be used in any region without the need for recreation.
  * This means that if you create a role in one region, you can use that same role in any other region without any additional configuration.
  *
- * This feature provides flexibility and simplifies the management of IAM entities across different regions in AWS./
+ * This feature provides flexibility and simplifies the management of IAM entities across different regions in AWS.

 - Global Service (IAM entities like roles can be used in any region without recreation)

 ## Users & Groups

-- Groups are collections of users and have policies attached to them
+* Groups are collections of users and have policies attached to them
-- Groups cannot be nested
+* Groups cannot be nested
 - User can belong to multiple groups
-- User doesn't have to belong to a group
+* User doesn't have to belong to a group
 - Root User has full access to the account
 - IAM User has limited permission to the account
 - You should log in as an IAM user with admin access even if you have root access.
 This is just to be sure that nothing goes wrong by accident.